2014 Tampa Bay Buccaneers season

-The 2014 Tampa Bay Buccaneers season was the franchise's 39th season in the National Football League.
-It was also the first season under head coach Lovie Smith, replacing Greg Schiano, who was fired at the end of the 2013 season.
-It was also the first season under general manager Jason Licht, following the departure of Mark Dominik, after a disappointing 2013 season.
-It also marked the first season under new ownership since 1994, after longtime owner Malcolm Glazer died on May 28, 2014.
+The 2014 season was the Tampa Bay Buccaneers' 39th in the National Football League (NFL).
+It was also the first season under head coach Lovie Smith, replacing Greg Schiano, who was fired at the end of the 2013 season, and under general manager Jason Licht, who replaced Mark Dominik after a disappointing 2013 season.
+It was the franchise's first season under new ownership since 1994, after longtime owner Malcolm Glazer died on May 28, 2014.
 Glazer's sons took over team operations.